kiks7/blog/content/notes/A Reverse Engineering Journey Walkthrough.md

 ## Conclusion
 Hope you have enjoyed this RE journey.
 In the next blog post we are going to release the write-up for the binary exploitation challenge too that involves a custom allocator specifically written for that challenge!
 Stay tuned and happy hacking!

-Interested in more CTFs like this one to prove your skills?
-Check out [pwnx.io](https://pwnx.io/)!
 ## Appendix
 ### The cleaned code
 ```C